Stay Connected with CECH

 This program offers the convenience of online courses taught by experienced faculty and practitioners in the substance abuse counseling field.

-Offered from within the School of Human Services, the substance abuse counseling certificate is situated among many prevention and systems-oriented programs such as health education, mental health counseling, school psychology and school counseling.
-Nationally-recognized faculty and community-based instructors provide a key link between cutting edge research and evidence-based practices as applied in real-life clinical settings.
-Student success is promoted through a team of advisors, instructors and program leaders.
+Offered by the School of Human Services, the substance abuse counseling certificate is situated among many prevention and systems-oriented programs such as health education, mental health counseling, school psychology, and school counseling.
+Nationally-recognized faculty and community-based instructors provide a key link between cutting edge research, and evidence-based practices as applied in real-life clinical settings.
+Student success is promoted through a team of advisors, instructors, and program leaders.

 Program length: 9 months